wdporter/i-am-that-vuepress/14-appearances-and-the-reality/readme.md

 **M:**&ensp;You have creäted them out of your own desires and fears — you deal with them.
 All is due to your having forgotten your own beïng.
 Having given reality to the picture on the screen, you love its people and suffer for them and seek to save them.
 It is just not so.
 You must begin with yourself.
 There is no other way.
 Work, of course.
 There is no harm in working.

-**Q:**&ensp;Your universe seems to contain every possible experience.
-The individual traces a line through it and experiences pleasant and unpleasant states.
+**Q:**&ensp;Your universe seems to contain every possible experiënce.
+The individual traces a line through it and experiënces pleasant and unpleasant states.
 This gives rise to questioning and seeking, which broaden the outlook and enable the individual to go beyond his narrow and self-creäted world, limited and self-centred.
 This personal world can be changed — in time.
 The universe is timeless and perfect.

 **M:**&ensp;To take appearance for reality is a grievous sin and the cause of all calamities.
 You are the all-pervading, eternal and infinitely creätive awareness: consciousness.
 All else is local and temporary.
 Don’t forget what you are.
 In the meantime work to your heart’s content.
 Work and knowledge should go hand in hand.